-KidTripster Tip: The Picnic Basket serves The Penny Ice Creamery ice cream.
-If you don’t make it to original store in downtown, grab a scoop here.
+KidTripster Tip: The Picnic Basket serves ice cream from Penny Ice Creamery.
+If you don’t make it to original store downtown, grab a scoop here.

 Charlie who?
 Charlie Hong Kong.
 You heard right.
 Charlie Hong Kong!
 This off-the-beaten-path spot is a local favorite, specializing in healthy, Asian-inspired dishes.
 It serves scrumptious noodle bowls with organic veggies and your choice of savory protein options.
 My toddler grubbed on the Pad Thai bowl topped with teriyaki chicken.
 Try the fresh, house-made ginger lemonade for an extra special treat.